National Native American Bar Association (NNABA) Foundation Scholarships

-- Native American, Alaska Native, or Native Hawaiian;
+- Indigenous (including Native American, Alaska Native, Native Hawaiian, or Pacific Islander);

 - An active member of NNABA, a regional American Indian Bar Association, or the National Native American Law Students Association;

 If I’m thinking about law school but haven’t applied or enrolled, can I still apply for a scholarship?

-No, you must currently be enrolled in law school, or have recently graduated to be eligible for a scholarship.
+No, you must currently be enrolled in law school, or have graduated to be eligible for a scholarship.

 What are the scholarship criteria?